 When Is the Winter Solstice?

-The 2021 winter solstice in the Northern Hemisphere will happen on Tuesday, December 21st at 7:58 am PT.
+The 2024 winter solstice in the Northern Hemisphere will happen on Saturday, December 21st, at 1:20 AM Pacific Standard Time (PST).

 (At this time in the Southern Hemisphere, people will be celebrating the summer solstice.)